ansible-cfg/mis_vagrant/Documentation/Customization.md

 1. Editing the Vagrantfile (located in the top-level directory)
 2. Creating a project-specific cookbook (under the mc-cookbooks directory)

-### Using the Vagrantfile
+### Editing the Vagrantfile

-To configure the platform by enabling specific recipies, edit the *Vagrantfile* run list.
-In most cases, you will only need to uncomment or comment out recipies already listed in the recipie section of the *Vagrantfile*
+To configure the platform by enabling specific recipes, edit the *Vagrantfile* run list.
+In most cases, you will only need to uncomment or comment out recipes already listed in the recipe section of the *Vagrantfile*

         # Enable provisioning with chef solo, specifying a cookbooks path, roles